Best Treadmills for Your Home Gym Check Them Out

 Are kettlebells just as good as dumbbells?

-It’s not that one is necessarily better than the other, but there are some areas where a dumbbell might be a better pick than a kettlebell, and vice-versa.
+It’s not that one is necessarily better than the other, but there are some areas where a dumbbell might be a better pick than a kettlebell, and vice versa.
 Dumbbells are typically used for strength training, and kettlebells are usually used for metcon workouts.
-But that doesn’t mean you can’t switch them up every now and then.
+That doesn’t mean you can’t switch them up every now and then, though.

 Are dumbbells easier than kettlebells?

-Because the weight is more evenly dispersed in a dumbbell, beginners might find them easier to work with than a kettlebell, which has an offset center of gravity.
+Because the weight is more evenly dispersed in a dumbbell, beginners might find it easier to work with than a kettlebell, which has an offset center of gravity.

 Can you substitute a dumbbell for a kettlebell?